ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After you specified an encryption type for a file share, you can't change it.
 {: restriction}

-Customer-managed encryption is not supported for the regional file share profile during the beta release.

 ### Encryption in transit
 {: #fs-eit}